carloslopezandara/magicentry/README.md

 ## 🗄️ User Storage Options

-MagicEntry supports two ways to manage user accounts:
+MagicEntry supports flexible user storage to work with your existing infrastructure:

 ### YAML-based Users (Default)
 Users are defined in configuration files - either directly in `config.yaml` or in a separate file specified by `users_file`.